 Smooth Over Any Rough Edges on Your Trays

 Some patients experience irritation and abrasion from the edges of their Invisalign trays.
 While this usually only happens during the beginning of their treatment, it can still be frustrating to deal with.
-To alleviate pain caused by sharp or rough edges on your invisible aligners, ask your dentist if he can smooth them over.
+To alleviate pain caused by sharp or rough edges on your invisible aligners, ask your orthodontist if they can smooth them over.
+Alternatively, you can attempt to file your trays at home with a nail file or emory board, but be extra careful so as not to bend or warp your aligners.

 For mouth sores and abrasions, try swishing with a peroxide mouthwash.
 These act as oral debriding agents and can provide refreshing relief for sore spots while also cleaning and disinfecting any wounds.
 Peroxyl is a popular brand, but there are a few on the market that will do the trick!